kxanxc/kxanxc/README.md

 - ♟️ Play me in a game of Chess! 😉

 ### About me ✨
 I am an incoming member of the Computer Science Student Community (CSSC) at my University.
-I enjoy spending time with my friends (virtually) and taking my dog out to the park on a sunny day.
-I'm a very active person and Enjoy splorts such as; Soccer, Snowboarding, Badminton, and Skating.
+I'm a very active person and enjoy sports such as; Soccer, Snowboarding, Badminton, and Skating.
 Check out my 16 personalities if you're more intrestedto learn more about me: https://www.16personalities.com/free-personality-test/b13fda4831e9c

 ### Games and Hobbies of mine 🎮
 - League of Legends
 - DnD
 - Chess
-- Apex
+- Apex Legends
-- TFT
-- Minecraft
 message me if youre interested in playing any of these sometimes 🤗

 <!--